eugene-che/party/README.md

 # party
-a library to generate different kinds of partitions for a set of items while justifying some restrictions on their ordering
+Party is a simple library to generate different kinds of partitions for a set (while justifying some restrictions on ordering of its items).